 If your online form is not grabbing enough attention, you can use scroll and attention maps to find a perfect spot for it.
 Since heatmaps record data for each element, you can use the reports to see how individual elements of an online form perform.

-Ecommerce shopping cart optimization – Catering to the visitors who are on the shopping cart page is of the utmost importance.
-They are ready to buy and you have to give your best to make this process as smooth as possible and optimize the page to convert better.
+Ecommerce shopping cart optimization – Cater to the visitors who are on the shopping cart page.
+They are ready to buy, so make this process as smooth as possible and optimize the page to convert better.

-Heatmaps can help you position the important elements so that they are more visible.
+Heatmaps can help you position the important elements so they’re more visible.
 For instance, check the performance of the free shipping banner, position of the Buy/Checkout button and irrelevant elements that grab the attention of the customers.

 Every time you make a change, be sure to see how it affected the user interface and experience by reviewing newly generated heatmaps.

 There are many heatmap tools available on the market.
-They are very easy to use, and what’s important, the reports that they generate are very easy to interpret.
+They are easy to use and the reports they generate are easy to interpret.
 The best ones are designed to be used by people with no extensive technical background.

 Here are the best and most commonly used heatmap tools.
 Make sure to get familiar with the ease-of-use features for each of these tools before you decide to use them.

-ClickTale is one of the most popular heatmap software tools.
-It comes with a plethora of features.
+Clicktale is one of the most popular heatmap software tools.
 You can get insights into numerous heatmap types and use them to make improvements to your website.

-The features that make the ClickTale tool unique are user activity recordings.
+One feature that make the Clicktale tool unique is user activity recordings.
 These recordings are delivered as video files, enabling you to analyze mouse cursor movement in great detail and understand how and why visitors behave in a specific way.

-ClickTale also generates valuable reports on online forms.
-In addition it offers a real-time view into the visitors’ activity.
-An interesting feature is the Cursor Engagement.
+Clicktale also generates valuable reports on online forms.
+In addition, it offers a real-time view into visitors’ activity.
+One interesting feature is the Cursor Engagement.
 It will allow you to see whether the links visitors open further engage them or leave them unimpressed and idle.

-Unlike other similar software tools on the market, ClickTale does have a steep learning curve and it will take you some time before you are completely confident in using its most powerful features.
+Unlike similar software tools on the market, Clicktale does have a steep learning curve and it will take you some time before you’re completely confident using its most powerful features.

 While it may be the youngest competitor on the heatmap software market, Hotjar comes with a lot of features and great functionality.
-It is designed as a cross platform tool able to generate a wide range of reports beside heatmaps.
+It is designed as a cross-platform tool able to generate a wide range of reports, not just heatmaps.
 If you opt for this solution, you will be able to see detailed heatmap and scroll map for each web page on your site.

-Beside the standard heatmap report, you can use Hotjar to review visitor mouse behaviour recordings, get insights from performance and conversion reports, and use it to launch surveys and feedback pools.
+Beside the standard heatmap report, you can use Hotjar to review visitor mouse behavior recordings, get insights from performance and conversion reports, and use it to launch surveys and feedback pools.

-The only downside of using Hotjar is that it only tracks and records 2,000 sessions before it generates a heatmap.
-While this makes it suitable for websites with lower amounts of traffic, this tool is definitely not a good option for websites with high traffic.
+One downside of Hotjar is that it only tracks and records 2,000 sessions before it generates a heatmap.
+While this makes it suitable for websites with lower amounts of traffic, this tool is not a good option for websites with high traffic.

-While the heatmap tools and heatmaps are valuable assets in the website optimization process there are some issues that may arise.
-Fortunately these issues can be prevented with research and detailed planning.
+While the heatmap tools and heatmaps are valuable assets in the website optimization process, there are some issues that may arise.
+Fortunately, these problems can be prevented with research and detailed planning.

-If you want to increase website traffic the last thing on your list is heatmap analysis.
-For this purpose you want to consider developing an SEO and Social Media Marketing strategy.
-On the other hand, if you want to find a reason behind the high bounce off rate, heatmaps are the best solution.
+If you want to increase website traffic, the last thing on your list is heatmap analysis.
+For this purpose, you want to consider developing an SEO and social media marketing strategy.
+On the other hand, if you want to find a reason behind the high bounce rate, heatmaps are the best solution.

-Heatmaps are just one of the website optimization methods.
-Only when paired with others, it delivers astonishing results.
+A heatmap is just one website optimization method.
+When paired with others, it delivers astonishing results.
 So try not to solely depend on the heatmap reports.
-Understanding the user behaviour and successfully catering to it are two completely different things.
+Understanding user behavior and successfully catering to it are two completely different things.
 Stay on top of your game and make sure to follow the best website optimization and user experience practices.

-Heat mapping is definitely the most powerful method when it comes to discovering visitors’ behaviour patterns and distinguishing high from low performing web page elements.
-Once you learn how to read them, you will be able to fine tune your website design to maximise the user experience, increase conversions and make your visitors to want to stay longer.
+Heatmapping is definitely the most powerful method when it comes to discovering visitors’ behavior patterns and distinguishing high- from low-performing web page elements.
+Once you learn how to read a heatmap, you will be able to fine-tune your website design to maximize the user experience, increase conversions, and make your visitors to want to stay longer.